cnrad/docker-express-template/README.md

 ## Setup

 - Install Node on your local machine if you haven't already.
-- Clone this GitHub repo.
-(The directory that you clone it to will be your project directory)
+- Clone this GitHub repo and navigate to it, we will be running the commands inside this folder
 - Make sure Docker is running
+- Edit any fields in the `package.json` that are indicated (name, author, etc), as well as the PORT variable in `server.js` (OPTIONAL).

 ## Build Process